Chariots of Thunder tour – August 2022

 Day 1 – Wednesday August 17th 2022

 Depart (your home capital city) for Darwin and the 2022 Chariots of Thunder (CoT) tour.
 Hopefully we can get you on a direct flight, otherwise be prepared for a stop along the way somewhere.
-Also be aware that many flights arrive and leave Darwin just after midnight.
-Generally, these are cheaper flights than in the daytime.
+Also be aware that many flights arrive and leave Darwin just after midnight, with these generally being cheaper than in the daytime.
 On arrival in Darwin you will be met by your tour hosts and transported via courtesy buses to the Ramada Suites by Wyndham Zen Quarter (the Zen) in the Waterfront Precinct.

 With people arriving at different times, there are no official events planned for the balance of today, other than an optional evening meal together in the hotel’s rooftop garden, or at a venue nearby.
 Maybe it could be the Cavenagh Hotel?
 Or check out these two links which will also help for other days.
 The 20 best restaurants in Darwin and Tripadvisor’s guide to restaurants in Darwin.

 Day 2 – Thursday August 18th